Volkswagen Beetle: Brazil

 Official exportation of the Beetle to the Brazilian market began on 23 March 1953, with its parts imported from Germany.
 For the local market, the Type 1 was officially known "Volkswagen Fusca".
 In January 1959, Volkswagen shifted assembly to the new São Bernardo do Campo plant, initially maintaining 60 per cent of its German parts.
 However, by the mid-1960s, the cars had about 99.93 per cent Brazilian-made components.
-Production persisted until 1986, after over 3.3 million examples were produced there, and resumed in 1992, extending until 1996.
+In 1965, the Brazilian government created a new automobile financing tool through its publicly owned bank Caixa Econômica Federal that would allow Brazilians to finance certain new vehicles over four years with a monthly interest rate of 1%.
+Manufacturers were ordered to create cut-price variants of their existing models to lower prices by 30-40 percent, these models being the only ones eligible for the low-interest loans.
+Volkswagen responded with a decontented version of their 1200, nicknamed the Pé de Boi ("Ox Foot"), with nearly all chrome and creature comforts removed.
+Production of this version ended in 1966 as the program was not a success.